-General Fund Reserves: For Fiscal Year 2020, the City's projected General Fund balance available for appropriation is \$209.9 million, or approximately 4% of projected expenditures.
-The Mayor's current target for the General Fund balance is 6-8% of expenditures.
-Over the course of the Twenty-Eighth Five-Year Plan, the City's projected General Fund balance averages approximately \$167.4 million per Fiscal Year (as defined herein), with a low of \$128.9 million in Fiscal Year 2022.
-These projected General Fund balances incorporate budgeted amounts for the federal and state budget reserve and contributions to the Budget Stabilization Reserve (each as described below).
-The City's General Fund balance still remains below recommended levels.
-The Government Finance Officers Association ("GFOA") recommends fund balances of approximately 17% of revenues or expenditures and the City's General Fund balances over the course of the Twenty-Eighth Five-Year Plan are not projected to reach the City's 6-8% goal.
-If the City is successful in funding the Budget Stabilization Reserve as planned and does not use amounts included in the federal and state budget reserve, the City's overall reserve balances, inclusive of its General Fund and the Budget Stabilization Reserve, will increase as a percentage of expenditures.
+Low General Fund Reserves: For Fiscal Year 2020, the City's projected General Fund balance available for appropriation is \$150.1 million, or approximately 3% of projected expenditures.
+The Mayor's target for the General Fund balance is 6-8% of expenditures.
+Over the course of the Proposed Twenty-Eighth Five-Year Plan (Fiscal Years 2020-2024), the City's projected General Fund balance averages approximately \$128.5 million per Fiscal Year (as defined herein), with a low of \$97.6 million in Fiscal Year 2022.
+Such low balances put the City in jeopardy of not having the financial flexibility to respond to unexpected reductions in revenues or increases in costs without having to make significant cuts.